untra/polyglot/site/complex-permalink.en.md

 title: A really long permalink
 permalink: a-really-long/permalink/
 lang: en
+page_id: complex-permalink
 ---

-This permalink is really long and complex
+This permalink is really long and complex.

+And this page is relativized and coordinated with copies for each supported language by `page_id`.

+If you use `jekyll-redirect-from` and a customized [redirect.html layout](https://github.com/untra/polyglot/blob/master/site/_layouts/redirect.html), this permalink will be redirected when viewed from different languages.